Hippocrates and Thermology

 In 1982, the FDA approved medical thermography as an adjunct screening tool in medicine.
 Today, modern Thermography is a highly refined science with standardized applications in Neurology, Vascular Medicine, Sports Medicine, and Breast Health, and many other specialty areas.

-At Tampa Bay Thermography, we are using the most advanced high definition camera and software by Total Vision.
+At Florida Medical Thermography, we are using the most advanced high definition camera and software by Total Vision.
 All scans are interpreted by Physician Insight MDs, a group of board-certified doctors who have been trained to interpret each study.
 This has created a new standard of excellence.